-Lisbon’s Calouste Gulbenkian Museum and the associated Calouste Gulbenkian Foundation of Music, longstanding and stalwart supporters of cutting-edge creativity from around the globe, is currently celebrating the 100th anniversary of the birth of a truly singular figure in modern art.
+Lisbon’s Calouste Gulbenkian Museum and the associated Calouste Gulbenkian Foundation of Music, longstanding and stalwart supporters of cutting-edge creativity from around the globe, are currently celebrating the 100th anniversary of the birth of a truly singular figure in modern art.

 Iannis Xenakis is a Greek-French composer, architect, and engineer who may not be familiar to everyone, but his impact on modern music and art at large cannot be understated.
 More than simply a multi-talented composer and architect, Xenakis can be considered the progenitor of the electronic, mathematical music, the dazzling displays of lights and lasers that so frequently accompany it, and the seamless marriages of sound to space, nature to technology, and disarray to composure that have come to define generations of artistic evolution.